The level of ‘taxes and charges’ added to long-haul Avios redemptions on British Airways is always a sore point.

 What you might not realise, if you live in the UK, is how reasonable BA’s ‘taxes and charges’ are compared to what a US resident must pay.

 The ‘charges’ element of ‘taxes and charges’ is just a made up number, which BA pockets.
-It doesn’t actually reflect anything in particular and it has no qualms about changing it on a market by market basis.
+It doesn’t reflect anything in particular and the airline has no qualms about changing it on a market by market basis.

 No, sorry, you’re still wrong.

 The actual figure is an astonishing £1,801 return for a Club World Avios ticket from New York JFK to London Heathrow.